 Petra Tunnel Play Tent

 The two tents that come in this play set are easily connected by a tunnel to form the perfect hangout spot for your child with or without their friends.
 Each of the two rooms has their own external entrances, floors, and covered ceilings through which they can crawl and hang out.
 It folds into its own carrying case less than one inch thick for simple storage and sets up in seconds.
 There are four different patterns to choose from and the fabric is easy to clean.
 Good for ages two and up.

 Blow your kid’s mind with their very own kingdom with this simple to assemble pink palace.
 They can easily hold court with several friends inside this roomy tent that has two large windows, floor, a peaked roof, and roll-down door.
 Nice addition: if you set it up outside on cooler days the mesh windows will keep the bugs away.
 Good for ages three and up.

-This cloth shed looks like something where kids in a Steven King novel would go to hatch schemes.
-By that, we mean it’s awesome.
+What better way to inspire games of imagination than a giant space ship?
 The roomy interior can fit a pack of kids as well as some small furniture and toys.
-Made with durable 70 denier polyester, it can take the beating, and the mesh ceiling panel allows you to keep an eye on the escapades without having to open one of the two doors and crawl inside.
-It also can accommodate a tunnel attachment to connect it to other playsets.
-Good for ages three to fifteen.
+The mesh windows allow you to keep an eye on the escapades without having to open one of the two doors and crawl inside, though reviewers say it’s roomy enough for a few adults to fit.
+Good for ages three to seven.